 Apply in English

 It takes us 5-10 business days to process applications.
 Keep in mind that it may take longer to process your application if we find that you need to make changes.
 We'll call or email you to let you know that your license is ready.
 You can either pick it up from the office or we'll mail it to you.
-Your license is valid through the season.
+Your license is valid for one year from when it is issued.

 Make sure to keep a copy of your license in prominently displayed.